 With each new year version of SOLIDWORKS, the chance that you will need to send a file to a user or customer that uses a previous year's version grows.
-SOLIDWORKS is forward compatible, (meaning you can open a 2017 file in SOLIDWORKS 2018) but is limited in backward compatibility (opening a 2018 file in 2017).
+SOLIDWORKS is backward compatible, (meaning you can open a 2017 file in SOLIDWORKS 2018) but is limited in forward compatibility (opening a 2018 file in 2017).

 In 2014 sp5 SOLIDWORKS introduced a way to open parts and assemblies in a read-only state 1 version previous to the version it was saved in.
 That means you can open a 2020 part or assembly in 2019sp5 or a 2021 file in 2020sp5.
 This is only available in the sp5 version of each year and it has limited functionality.
 See this help article for it's capabilities.